A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Our Experimental Results and Discussion

-From Figure~\ref{fig:6}, it can be seen that the maximum value of $ \epsilon_{5} $ is shifted towards right when $\theta=\phi=65$ degrees, where it should be at $\theta=\phi=51.827$ degrees.
-To get more accurate result of $\epsilon_{5max}$, we have repeated this experiment from $55$ degree to $75$ degree with an increment of one degree.
-Result shows that $\epsilon_{5max}$ occurs when $\theta=\phi=62$ degrees (not shown in Figure~\ref{fig:6}).
-This can be repeated again if more precise value of where $\epsilon_{5max}$ occurs is needed.
-The curve for estimated $ \epsilon_{4} $ is also not stable, where it should be a straight line.
-From these cases it can be concluded that although by IBM quantum computer non-locality can be established, but the errors induced by the computer need to be more stable.
+From Figure~\ref{fig:8_9} (a), we observe $ \bar{\epsilon}^{max}_{5} $, as defined in Equation~(\ref{Epsilon_5max}), is shifted right where $\theta=\phi=65$ degrees, instead of $\theta=\phi=51.827$ degrees.
+To get a more accurate result of $\bar{\epsilon}_{5}^{max}$, we repeat this experiment for $75 \geq \theta=\phi \geq 55$ degrees with an increment of one degree.
+The result shows that $\bar{\epsilon}_{5}^{max}$ occurs where $\theta=\phi=62$ degrees (not shown in Figure~\ref{fig:8_9} (a)).
+This procedure can be repeated again if the more precise occurrence of $\bar{\epsilon}_{5}^{max}$ is needed.
+We also observe that $\hat{q}_{lb}>0$ when $85 \geq \theta=\phi \geq 40$ degrees and zero elsewhere, whereas $q > 0$ for $90 > \theta=\phi > 0$ degrees.
+This mismatch happens because of the reasons stated in Section~\ref{summary_of_two_exp}.
+From these results it can be concluded that although in the IBM quantum computer, we get a non-zero value of the lower bound on Hardy's probability for NMES, but the errors occurred in the computer need to be more stable.